appblocks-hub/docs/docs/bb-cli/Commands/bb-pull.md

     Do you wish to create a new block from block1

-The flow is similar to `yah create` except in place of a sample template, source code of _block1_ will be present.
+The flow is similar to `bb create` except in place of a sample template, source code of _block1_ will be present.

 <!-- ### Configuration -->